lupasearch/lupasearch-client/docs/components/search-results.md

 - `labels.aiSuggestions` - label for similar query with AI suggestions;

-- `labels.similarResultsLabel` - label to show when similar results functionality is enabled.
+- `labels.similarResultsLabel` - label to show when similar results functionality is enabled;

+- `labels.refinersLoadingNotice` - label to show when refiner values are loading;

 - `hideResultsOnReload` - results will be hidden, while new configuration is loading when plugin is reloaded with new options and `fetch: true`.

+- `splitExpensiveRequests` - if set to true, facet and refiner requests will be issued separately, instead of being included in the main search query.
+This is useful for large datasets.

 # Query parameters